fliegerkappe/cst/readme.md

 Used to run multiple bash shell scripts to check STIG compliance

 Directories:
-1. main
+1. main\n
    a. runcheck.sh - the main script.
-2. conf
+2. conf\n
-   a. cst-rhel7_2023.cfg - a list of RHEL 7 scripts to run.
+   a. cst-rhel7_2023.cfg - a list of RHEL 7 scripts to run.\n
-   b. cst-rhel8_2024.cfg - a list of RHEL 8 scripts to run.
+   b. cst-rhel8_2024.cfg - a list of RHEL 8 scripts to run.\n
-   c. cst-rhel9_2025.cfg - a list of RHEL 9 scripts to run.
+   c. cst-rhel9_2025.cfg - a list of RHEL 9 scripts to run.\n
    d. exceptions.cfg - a file used to list scripts in any of the above
       config files that you want to skip.
-3. scripts
+3. scripts\n
-   a. cst-rhel7/2023
+   a. cst-rhel7/2023\n
-   b. cst-rhel8/2024
+   b. cst-rhel8/2024\n
    c. cst-rhel9/2025  (includes the "dryrun.sh")
-4. reports
+4. reports\n
-   a. [filename]-full.txt  - a detailed text report with colors when viewed in a Linux terminal.
+   a. [filename]-full.txt  - a detailed text report with colors when viewed in a Linux terminal.\n
-   b. [filename]-brief.txt - a summary text report with colors when viewed in a Linux terminal.
+   b. [filename]-brief.txt - a summary text report with colors when viewed in a Linux terminal.\n
-   c. [filename]-brief.csv - a comma-separated text report you can import to Excel (no colors).
+   c. [filename]-brief.csv - a comma-separated text report you can import to Excel (no colors).\n
-   d. [filename]-score.txt - a summary text score report.
+   d. [filename]-score.txt - a summary text score report.\n
    e. [filename]-xccdf.xml - results you can import to a STIG Viewer checklist.
-5. tmp
+5. tmp\n
    a. temporary working files that are deleted after every run.

 Usage: